eltrompetero/coniii/README.md

-# coniii
-Convenient Interface to Inverse Ising
+CONvenient Interface to Inverse Ising

 ED Lee, BC Daniels

+Python package for solving maximum entropy problems with a focus on the pairwise maximum entropy model, also known as the inverse Ising problem.

 See Examples.ipynb for usage documentation.

-The package will run with the latest version of Conda with Python 2.7 and latest versions of multiprocess (not multiprocessing), dill, iPython.

 This project is currently being developed and will be published with an accompanying guide on arXiv.
 Any feedback would be greatly appreciated!